-Any Howard University student or employee who is the victim of a crime of violence, e.g. a sexual assault, relationship violence, harassment may request to change in her/his living arrangements and/or academic schedule.
-The Office of the Vice President of Student Affairs or the Dean of the Graduate School will assist students with this matter; in conjunction with the officials who will be involved with making accommodations for changes.
+Any Howard University student or employee who is the victim of a crime of violence (e.g. a sexual assault, relationship violence, harassment) may request a change in her/his living arrangements and/or academic schedule.
+These arrangements will be kept confidential.
+Dean of Special Student Services will assist students with this matter, in conjunction with other University officials who will be involved with making accommodations for the changes.
 Employees who request a change in the work situation may initiate this through his/her supervisor in the Department.
-Consideration for these types of request will be based on availability.
+Consideration of these requests will be based on availability.